Dualeco/airbus-ship-challenge/README.md

 ### Training
 #### Learning rate selection
-Training with learning rate exponentially growing from 1e-5 to 10 result in the following data. it shows that the sharpest fall of loss is observed when learning rate is around 1e-4.
-It means that this value would be an optimal learning rate for training.
+Training with learning rate exponentially growing from 1e-5 to 10 can be useful to plot a lr/loss graph and select an optimal lr where the loss drops the fastest.
 ![enter image description here](https://i.ibb.co/GTkQSTd/image.png)
+#### Training-validation split
+Training/validation split in this work is 0.9 / 0.1 .
+Validation set DataFrame is saved to `validation.csv`  to be later used in `inference.py`